tldr-pages/tldr/pages/common/gpg2.md

 `gpg2 --import {{path/to/public_key.gpg}}`

-- Export the public key of a specified email address to the standard output:
+- Export the public key of a specified email address to `stdout`:

 `gpg2 --export --armor {{alice@example.com}}`

-- Export the private key with a specified email address to the standard output:
+- Export the private key with a specified email address to `stdout`:

 `gpg2 --export-secret-keys --armor {{alice@example.com}}`